Every child has the right to play and develop in a safe, secure education and care environment.

 Serious issues such as child abuse/neglect, leaving children unsupervised or exposing children to danger should be raised with the relevant state or territory regulatory authority.
 They have a responsibility to ensure services comply with the National legislation, and will follow up your concern.

-If you are unable to reach a satisfactory result with your service, you can contact the regulatory authority (RA) of your state/territory.
+If you are unable to reach a satisfactory result with your service, you can contact the regulatory authority of your state/territory.
 The RA is responsible for the assessment and rating, and compliance of services and can investigate complaints.

 Children’s Education and Care Assurance, Early Childhood Policy and Regulation, Education Directorate, ACT Government.